Surgical Oncology Q&A

 What types of cancer does Dr. Marcus treat?

-Dr. Marcus performs surgery on colon and breast cancer patients.
+Dr. Marcus performs surgery for colon cancer and breast cancer, offering patients minimally invasive options whenever possible.

 What is surgical oncology?

-What surgical procedures can be used to treat breast cancer?
+What surgical procedures are used for breast cancer?

 - Mastectomy